 - (101) General.
 RCW 82.04.462 establishes the ((apportionment)) method for ((businesses engaged in apportionable activities and that have nexus with Washington for)) determining the portion of a person's apportionable income that is derived from business activities performed within Washington and subject to business and occupation (B&O) tax ((liability incurred)) for periods after May 31, 2010.
 The express purpose of the ((change in the law was)) apportionment framework set out in RCW 82.04.462 is to require businesses that "((earn(ing))) earn significant income from Washington residents from providing services" to "pay their fair share of the cost of services that this state renders and the infrastructure it provides."
-Section 101, chapter 23, 1st special session, 2010.

-- (102) Guide to this rule.

-(a) This rule is divided into six parts, as follows:

-- 1. Introduction.

-- 2. Overview of single factor receipts apportionment.

-- 3. How to attribute receipts.

-- 4. Receipts factor.

-- 5. How to determine Washington taxable income.

-- 6. Reporting instructions.

-- (b) (i) Examples included in this rule identify a number of facts and then state a conclusion; they should be used only as a general guide.
+Section 101, chapter 23, 1st special session, 2010. - (102) Guide to this rule. - (a) This rule is divided into six parts, as follows: - 1.
+Introduction. - 2.
+Overview of single factor receipts apportionment. - 3.
+How to attribute receipts. - 4.
+Receipts factor. - 5.
+How to determine Washington taxable income. - 6.
+Reporting instructions. - (b) (i) Examples included in this rule identify a number of facts and then state a conclusion; they should be used only as a general guide.
 The tax results of all situations must be determined after a review of all the relevant facts and circumstances.

-(ii) The examples in this rule assume all gross income received - by the taxpayer is from engaging in apportionable activities. - (iii) When an example uses a particular reasonable method of proportionally attributing the benefit of a service, this does not preclude the existence of other reasonable methods of proportionally attributing the benefit of a service depending on the specific facts and circumstances of a taxpayer's situation. - (103) Scope of rule.
-This rule applies to the apportionment of income from engaging in apportionable activities ((as defined in WAC 458-20-19401)), except: - (a) To the apportionment of income received by financial institutions and taxable under RCW 82.04.290((, which is governed by WAC 458-20-19404)); and - (b) To the attribution of royalty income from granting the right to use intangible property((, which is governed by WAC 458-20-19403)). - (104) Separate accounting and cost apportionment. ((The apportionment method explained in this rule replaces the previously allowed separate accounting and cost apportionment methods.))
+(ii) The examples in this rule assume all gross income received - (ii) The examples in this rule assume all gross income received by the taxpayer is from engaging in apportionable activities. - (iii) When an example uses a particular reasonable method of proportionally attributing the benefit of a service, this does not preclude the existence of other reasonable methods of proportionally attributing the benefit of a service depending on the specific facts and circumstances of a taxpayer's situation.

+(103) Scope of rule.
+This rule applies to the apportionment of - (103) Scope of rule.
+This rule applies to the apportionment of income from engaging in apportionable activities ((as defined in WAC 458-20-19401)), except: - (a) To the apportionment of income received by financial institutions and taxable under RCW $82.04.290((\frac{\text{which is governed by WAC}}{458-20-19404}));$ and - (b) To the attribution of royalty income from granting the right to use intangible property (($\frac{1}{2}$ which is governed by WAC 458-20-19403)). - (104) Separate accounting and cost apportionment. ((The apportionment method explained in this rule replaces the previously allowed separate accounting and cost apportionment methods.))
 Separate accounting and cost apportionment methods are not authorized for periods after May 31, 2010. - (105) Other rules.
 Taxpayers may also find helpful information in the following rules: - (a) WAC 458-20-19401 ((Minimum)) Substantial nexus ((thresholds for apportionable activities)).
 This rule ((describes minimum nexus thresholds applicable to apportionable activities that are effective after May 31, 2010)) explains the standards for substantial nexus in Washington beginning June 1, 2010.